memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/return.md

 RETURN `An uncommon variable!`.value;
 ```

-# 7. Returning element with alias
+# 7. Returning elements with an alias

 You can specify an alias for an element in the `RETURN` statement using `AS`.